Eucalyptus globulus Essential Oil

 - Eucalyptus smithii

-SAFETY ISSUES: Diluted properly, Eucalyptus globulus essential oil is generally non-toxic and non-irritant in small amounts.
+SAFETY ISSUES: Diluted properly and used with adults, Eucalyptus globulus essential oil is generally non-toxic and non-irritant in small amounts.
 It should only be used externally; do not take internally.
 This essential oil is not appropriate for use by untrained persons with or around babies or young children.
 You should not use Eucalyptus globulus Essential Oil on or around the faces of children under 10 years of age.
 This essential oil is best avoided in cases of asthma, except under the guidance of a qualified health care professional.
 Use this essential oil sparingly – it has strong actions.

 This essential oil should not be used on or near the faces of babies or children under 10 years of age.